 Selection of the improper detection technology can often lead to problems in the operation and maintenance of a fire and gas system.
 In many cases detectors are selected which are not suitable for the application, resulting in spurious alarms, excessive maintenance requirements, or ineffective detection of hazards.
 Kenexis ensures that the selected technology will meet performance requirements and is appropriate for the application resulting in a safer design with reduced maintenance costs.

 Optimizing Gas Detector Placement

 Using Kenexis work practices, we are able to mathematically validate the proper detector locations to maximize coverage with the minimal number of detectors.
-In a recent study, the prescriptive model of 27 detectors was reduced to 14 detectors using performance based modeling techniques, while only reducing the actual coverage from 91% to 86%.
-The eliminated 13 detectors, were only providing 5% of the total coverage.
+In a recent study, the prescriptive model of 27 detectors was reduced to 14 detectors using performance-based modeling techniques, while only reducing the actual coverage from 91% to 86%.
+The eliminated the 13 detectors that were only providing 5% of the total coverage.

 This result is a substantial reduction in capital expense, installation cost, reduced conduit and space burden, and the reduction of the maintenance cost of the life of the platform.

 While these results were very good, not every scenario produces the same results.
 In fact, the quantity of detectors can actually increase to provide the level of protection required.
 Regardless, our clients appreciate knowing why every detector is at its location.